Here are our top 5 choices of books to get stuck into this week!

 this novel that explores racism in the American justice system, seventeen-year-old Tracy’s dad is an innocent Black man on death row and her brother, a promising track star, is accused of killing a white girl.
 She attempts to save both of them while their Texas town’s racist history bets against her.

 “The night Effia Otcha was born into the musky heat of Fanteland, a fire raged through her father’s compound.
 It moved quickly, tearing a path for days.
 It lived off the air; it slept in caves and hid in trees; it burned, up and through, unconcerned with what wreckage it left behind, until it reached an Asante village.
 There, it disappeared, becoming one with the night.“

 Homegoing is a searing and profound debut from a masterly new writer.

 Author: Hazel Hayes

 “Out of Love is a bittersweet romance told in reverse.
-Beginning at the end of a relationship, each chapter takes us further back in time, weaving together an already unravelled tapestry, from tragic break-up to magical first kiss.
-In this dazzling debut Hazel Hayes performs a post-mortem on love, tenderly but unapologetically exploring every angle, from the heights of joy to the depths of grief, and all the madness and mundanity in between.
+Beginning at the end of a relationship, each chapter takes us further back in time, weaving together an already unraveled tapestry, from a tragic break-up to a magical first kiss.
+In this dazzling debut, Hazel Hayes performs a post-mortem on love, tenderly but unapologetically exploring every angle, from the heights of joy to the depths of grief, and all the madness and mundanity in between.
 This is a modern story with the heart of a classic: truthful, tragic and ultimately full of hope.”

 A novel for anyone who has loved and lost, and lived to tell the tale.